Home » Blog » Asia » Thailand Travel Guide » The 6 Top Things Not to Miss in Bangkok

 A little to the north of central Bangkok sits one of the world’s largest weekend markets with over 8,000 stalls selling anything from fashion, plants, pets, souvenirs, antiques, art, food and much more.

-I understand, Bangkok is not for everyone.
+Bangkok may not be for everyone.
 It's hectic, there is lots and lots of traffic, skyscrapers and pollution… I could go on!

 However, I seem to enjoy this metropolis more and more every time I visit.
 Discovering new places while finding hidden gems in known areas I have already visited.
 There is never a shortage of things to do in Bangkok.